 Your cart is empty!

-FREE 1-year warranty on all
+FREE 1-year warranty on all blenders and juicers

 Everywhere we turn, there seems to be an influx of mixed messages about the foods that we should and should not be eating and the things that we should or should not be doing for optimal health.
 As a registered dietitian nutritionist, it’s my job to sift through the confusion and help make eating as simple and enjoyable for people as possible.

-Let’s start here: an overwhelming amount of research shows that a diet rich in fiber-filled fruits and vegetables, whole grains, legumes, and plant-based fats while low in refined carbohydrates and highly processed animal meats has been linked to longevity and wellbeing.
+Let’s start here: an overwhelming amount of research shows that a diet rich in fiber-filled fruits and vegetables, whole grains, legumes, and plant-based fats, while low in refined carbohydrates and highly processed animal meats, has been linked to longevity and wellbeing.
 But, of course, the research doesn’t stop there.

-According to a nearly 80-year study out of Harvard, who you’re enjoying your meal with is an essential factor in overall health – not just the foods that are on your plate.
-During the study period, the researchers looked at both the highs and lows, the triumphs and failures of the participants over the course of their lives.
+According to a nearly 80-year-long study out of Harvard, who you’re enjoying your meal with is an essential factor in overall health – not just the foods that are on your plate.
+During the study period, the researchers looked at the highs and lows, and the triumphs and failures of the participants over the course of their lives.
 The surprising revelation?
 The relationships they formed with their spouse, family, friends, and community had a profound influence on protecting against mental and physical decline as they age.
 Simply put, those who have secure, warm relationships live longer and happier lives.

 We’d love to hear from you.
 What are some ways that you nurture the relationships in your lives?
 Let’s keep the momentum going even after February has passed!